Workers’ Comp vs Personal Injury – What’s the Difference?

 Both workers’ compensation and personal injury claims relate to injury, so you may wonder, what is the difference?

-Personal injury lawsuits are appropriate when a third party has injured you.
-Personal injury claims are your best option if you have suffered an injury that is not work-related (for example, a at a store or a car accident).
+These lawsuits are appropriate when a third party has injured you.
+Personal injury claims are your best option if you have suffered an injury that is not work-related (for example, a slip and fall at a store or a car accident).

 Unsure which type of claim applies to your case?
 Contact the workers’ compensation lawyers at Munley Law for a free consultation.